vizicist/palette/doc/overview.md

 # Open Source software

-### bin/palette_engine

-   palette_engine is the Go-based central brain of the system that does the following:
+<b>palette_engine</b> is the Go-based central brain of the system that:

-   - Starts a realtime engine for looping and control of sound (via MIDI output) and visuals (via OSC to Resolume).
+   - starts a realtime engine for looping and control of sound (via MIDI output) and visuals (via OSC to Resolume).

-   - Monitors Morph and MIDI devices for input,
+   - monitors Morph and MIDI devices for input,

-   - Has an API for 1) managing presets of sound and visual parameters, 2) starting and stopping various programs (Bidule, Resolume, etc), and 3) other things.
+   - has an API for 1) managing presets of sound and visual parameters, 2) starting and stopping various programs (Bidule, Resolume, etc), and 3) other things.

-### bin/palette_gui

-   A python-based executable that provides a graphical interface to select presets and edit their parameters.
+<b>palette_gui</b> is a python-based executable that provides a graphical interface to select presets and edit their parameters.
 It works for either a single Morph or four of them (as in the Space Palette Pro).

-### bin/palette_monitor

-   A Go-based executable that monitors the palette_engine process, so that if palette_engine crashes for any reason, it will be automatically restarted.
+<b>palette_monitor</b> is a Go-based executable that monitors the palette_engine process, so that if palette_engine crashes for any reason, it will be automatically restarted.

-### ffgl/Palette.dll

-   This Freeframe plugin draws basic visual shapes (sprites) in response to OSC messages sent from palette_engine.
+<b>Palette.dll</b> is a Freeframe plugin draws basic visual shapes (sprites) in response to OSC messages sent from palette_engine.
 The sprites are animated (moving, resizing, color fades) by the Freeframe plugin, but the position and all other parameters are sent by the palette_engine.

 # Commercial software